Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Appendix

 \textbf{Self-supervised learning.} Self-supervised learning (SSL) or unsupervised pretraining has improved performance in settings where there is a significant source of unlabeled data like text \citep{devlin2018bert} and images \citep{chen2020simple}.
 In SSL, deep models are first pretrained on perturbed unlabeled data using self-supervised tasks to learn useful representations for the data.
 Then these models are finetuned for a downstream task with labeled data.
 Finetuning often takes one of two forms: (1) linear probing (a popular finetuning strategy in text and images \citep{chen2021exploring,chen2020simple,peters2019tune}),where we freeze the pretrained model and only update the linear head during supervised finetuning, and (2) full finetuning, where we update the whole model during supervised finetuning \citep{devlin2018bert}.
 Sometimes a mix of the two is used \citep{kumar2022fine}.
 The core idea behind prominent SSL approaches like SimSiam and SimCLR is to carefully perturb input training samples, and train a representation that is consistent for perturbations of the same sample.
 This provides robustness to natural perturbations and noise in data \citep{hendrycks2019using}.

 Inspired by the success of pretraining and self-supervised learning in images and text, several works show how to apply SSL to unlabeled tabular data.
 One strategy is to corrupt tabular data and train a deep model to reconstruct it \citep{yoon2020vime, majmundar2022met, ucar2021subtab, nam2023stunt, lin2023map, syed2023self, hajiramezanali2022stab}.
 Another approach is to use contrastive losses, which have been highly successful in the image domain \citep{chen2020simple}.
-These methods are also applicable to our case because tabular data, like image data, is often composed of fixed-dimensional real vectors \citep{verma2021towards, bahri2021scarf, lee2022renyicl, Hager_2023_CVPR, liu2023tabcontrast, darabi2021contrastive}. \citet{rubachev2022revisiting} evaluate a variety of different pretraining methods for tabular learning across many different datasets, finding that there is not a clear state of the art.
+These methods are also applicable to our case because tabular data, like image data, is often composed of fixed-dimensional real vectors \citep{verma2021towards, bahri2021scarf, lee2022renyicl, Hager_2023_CVPR, liu2023tabcontrast, darabi2021contrastive}.
+Concurrent work has also investigated training tabular-specific LLMs for tabular tasks \citep{yan2024making, schuh2024twinbooster}.
+Concurrent to us, \citet{holzmuller2024better} also proposes pretraining (with a modified architecture) to improve tabular deep learning performance. \citet{rubachev2022revisiting} evaluate a variety of different pretraining methods for tabular learning across many different datasets, finding that there is not a clear state of the art.

 \textbf{Robustness in LTR.} There has been prior work on studying worst-case behavior (robustness) of rankers \citep{voorhees2005trec,zhang2013bias,goren2018ranking,wu2022neural, wu2022certified,penha2022evaluating}.
 Some previous metrics measure a model's robustness against adversarial attack \citep{goren2018ranking,wu2022certified,wu2023prada}.
 Others measure the model's per-query performance variance on a dataset \citep{voorhees2005trec, zhang2013bias, wu2022neural}.
 Our outlier metric, Outlier-NDCG, is a departure from previous work because it is not directly a measure of robustness and it is possible for a model to perform \textit{better} on outlier data.